ory/hydra/README.md

 To support you even further, there are APIs available for *cryptographic key management, social log on, policy based access control, policy management, and two factor authentication (tbd)*
 Hydra is packaged using [Docker](https://hub.docker.com/r/oryam/hydra/).
 6. **Open Source:** Hydra is licensed Apache Version 2.0
+7. **Professional:** Hydra implements peer reviewed open standards published by [The Internet Engineering Task Force (IETF®)](https://www.ietf.org/) and the [OpenID Foundation](https://openid.net/) and under supervision of the [LMU Teaching and Research Unit Programming and Modelling Languages](http://www.en.pms.ifi.lmu.de).
+No funny business.
-7. **Real Time Monitoring:** Operation is a lot easier with real time monitoring.
+8. **Real Time:** Operation is a lot easier with real time monitoring.
 Because Hydra leverages RethinkDB, you get real time monitoring for free:
 ![monitoring.gif](dist/monitoring.gif)

 ## Quickstart